-This course will help participants to further their teaching competencies:
+This course will help participants to further their teaching competencies by:

-- by getting to know and apply important aspects of efficient and effective learning in the classroom;
+- Getting to know and apply important aspects of efficient and effective learning in the classroom;

-- by designing and teaching exemplary lesson sequences and receiving (video) feedback afterwards;
+- Designing and teaching exemplary lesson sequences and receiving (video) feedback afterwards;

-- by matching learning content and context with the appropriate methods, media and material;
+- Matching learning content and context with the appropriate methods, media and material;

-- by implementing strategies of ensuring motivation of each individual in the learning group;
+- Implementing strategies of ensuring motivation of each individual in the learning group;

-- by (pro)actively dealing with emerging disturbances and conflicts;
+- (Pro)actively dealing with emerging disturbances and conflicts;

-- by productively reflecting on their role and identity as a teacher.
+- Productively reflecting on their role and identity as a teacher.

 Day 1 – Course introduction & learner types